 LLC Forms and Answers

-For guidance on efficiently forming and expertly advising LLCs, turn to James L. Leet, James Clarke, and Pamela Nollkamper’s The Limited Liability Company.
+For guidance on efficiently forming and expertly advising LLCs, turn to Phillip L. Jelsma and Pamela Nollkamper’s The Limited Liability Company.

-You will find the book and its free CD-ROM filled with practical advice, hundreds of reproducible forms, tax consideration, state-by-state analysis, and more:
+You will find the book and free Digital Access filled with practical advice, hundreds of reproducible forms, tax consideration, state-by-state analysis, and more:

 - Pre-formation checklists; mandatory state articles of organization, with alternative provisions; state default rules; sample operating agreements, with opt-in features checklist and drafting outline; buy-sell agreements

 - Drafting stategies; entity conversion; forum shopping; ethical pitfalls; piercing the LLC veil; securities considerations

 - Mandated articles of organization; filing procedures; all statutory requirements; and more…

 Whether used for business, tax, asset protection, or estate planning reasons, the versatility and simplicity of LLCs make them a popular choice.